franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 You can:

-- Copy a link to the comment on your clipboard if want to paste a link to it elsewhere
+- Copy a link to the comment on your clipboard if you want to paste a link to it elsewhere
 - You can edit the comment if you are the author
 - You can quote someone else's comment in a new comment.
 This is useful if you want to respond to a certain part of a comment.